marvinscheffold/react-font-size-by-text-length/README.md

 ## Examples

-Here is a simple example of react-font-size-by-text-length being used in an app:
+Here are three simple example of react-font-size-by-text-length being used in an app:

 ```jsx
 import React from 'react';